klaasnicolaas/python-omnikinverter/README.md

 - Inverter temperature
 - Voltage and current for the DC input strings (up to 3)
 - Voltage, current, frequency and power for all AC outputs (also up to 3)
-- Total number of runtime hours.
+- Total number of runtime hours

 ### Device